emilebourban/ADA-Project/README.md

 23.11
-- Cleanup the coede and proof reading the report.
+- Cleanup the code and proof reading the report.

 # Questions for TAa
 - Doest the scope of the project seem correct.